b. 01/10/1893 Chatteris, Cambridgeshire. d. 11/01/1983 Huntingdon, Cambridgeshire.

 On 12th July 1918, Michael Fogarty and Fred Joga were blasting in the mine.
 Having inserted the charges, Joga lit the fuses.
 However, the last fuse didn’t light properly.
 Fogarty had retreated to a safe place unaware that Joga was left behind trying to relight the last fuse.
 The first charge then went off, alerting Fogarty, who called Duller, and both men went to the face to rescue Joga.
 They found him six feet from the face, and dragged him clear as the second charge went off.
 Sadly, Joga died of his injuries suffered in the first explosion.

 In 1971, following the change of the Royal Warrant, the opportunity was there for Edward Medallists to exchange for a George Cross.
 It is unclear why Frank was unaware of this and why he did not come forward.
-Frank died in January 1983, and on the 18th was cremated at Cambridge Crematorium, Huntingdon.
+Frank died on 11th January 1983, and on the 18th was cremated at Cambridge Crematorium, Huntingdon.
 There is no memorial to him there.
 The location of this Edward Medal is unknown.
 Mount Morgan Mine continued to operate until 1981, and is now a tourist attraction.

 LOCATION OF MEDAL: UNKNOWN.